Arts / What’s on and where in Canberra this weekend - Canberra CityNews

 CIT Adult Short courses are held every first weekend of the month all year round at Canberra Glassworks.
 Costs apply.
 To find out more email education@canberraglassworks.com.au

-GARY France’s Groove Warehouse in Hume is expanding its percussion business and now offers daytime adult classes and keyboard lessons at 5/1 Sawmill Circuit, Hume.
-Information and enrolments to groovewarehouse.com.au
+GARY France’s Groove Warehouse in Hume offers daytime adult classes and keyboard lessons at 5/1 Sawmill Circuit, Hume.
+Information and

 SUBSCRIPTION bookings for The Canberra Theatre Centre’s “Collected Works 2018” are now open at canberratheatrecentre.com.au THE annual subscription theatre program for The Q, Queanbeyan Performing Arts Centre, is now open.
 Bookings at theq.org.au